ISO20022ArchitectForum/SAMPLE-CODE-PUBLIC/DLT/Corda/CordaISO20022/Readme.md

 # ISO 20022 on Corda
-This project demonstrates how to load and process the publicly available ISO 20022 e-Repository.
+This project demonstrates how to load and process the publicly available ISO 20022 e-Repository and use it to generate Corda-ready code.

 The main work is done in `com.swift.standards.lab.generators.ISO20022CordAppGenerator`.
 Launch and configure this with the `_mains.ISO20022CordAppGenerator_Main` class.